Your MachineCLI Client

 Authentication

-Authenticate with your GPUniq API key.
-Get one from the CLI page in your dashboard.
+Paste your API key once.
+Get one from the CLI page in your dashboard (or from LLM API Keys — they're the same keys).

 Commands